bryik/aframe-terrain-model-component/README.md

-## aframe-terrain-loader-component
+## aframe-terrain-model-component

 <p align="center">
   <img src="http://i.imgur.com/n1uvgZn.png"/>
 </p>

-A Terrain Loader component for [A-Frame](https://aframe.io).
+A Terrain model component for [A-Frame](https://aframe.io).
 Uses Bjørn Sandvik's [terrain loader](https://github.com/turban/webgl-terrain/blob/master/lib/TerrainLoader.js) and based on code from a tutorial by [the L.A.
 Times](http://graphics.latimes.com/mars-gale-crater-how-we-did-it/).

 The basic idea is to create a large plane with a certain width, height, and number of vertices.
 Each vertex is then repositioned based on elevation from a digital elevation model (DEM).
 The DEM must be in ENVI format--see [this blog post](http://blog.thematicmapping.org/2013/10/terrain-building-with-threejs-part-1.html) for conversion details.